curl/everything-curl/http-redirects.md

 ## Permanent and temporary

-Is the redirect meant to last or just remain for now?
-If you want a GET to resource A permanently redirect users to resource B with another GET, send back a 301.
+Is the redirect meant to last or just remain valid for now?
+If you want a GET to permanently redirect users to resource B with another GET, send back a 301.
 It also means that the user-agent (browser) is meant to cache this and keep going to the new URI from now on when the original URI is requested.

 The temporary alternative is 302.
-Right now the server wants the client to send a GET request to B, but it shouldn't cache this but keep trying the original URI when directed to it.
+Right now the server wants the client to send a GET request to B, but it shouldn't cache this but keep trying the original URI when directed to it next time.

-Note that both 301 and 302 will make browsers do a GET in the next request, which possibly means changing method if it started with a POST (and only if POST).
+Note that both 301 and 302 will make browsers do a GET in the next request, which possibly means changing the method if it started with a POST (and only if POST).
 This changing of the HTTP method to GET for 301 and 302 responses is said to be “for historical reasons”, but that’s still what browsers do so most of the public web will behave this way.